nhsconnect/FHIR-NRLS-API/index.md

 <img alt="Providers create pointers on the NRL" src="images/overview/nrl_pointer_retrieve.png" style="width:100%;max-width: 100%;">

-More detail about the NRL and how to interact with the service can be found on the [Architectural Overview](architecture_overview.html) page.
+More details about the NRL and how to interact with the service can be found on the [Architectural Overview](architecture_overview.html) page.

 ## Supported Pointer types